Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Conclusion

 This work presents a comprehensive framework for controlling wave propagation in one-dimensional lattices by combining nonreciprocal stiffness and engineered damping.
 We first established that conventional onsite and intersite viscous damping mechanisms, while modifying the system's dispersion, primarily counteract the gain from nonreciprocal stiffness, thereby offering limited control over wave propagation.
 In contrast, by introducing a non-dissipative gyroscopic damping mechanism, we uncovered our central result: a robust decoupling of control.
 This allows the nonreciprocal stiffness ($\alpha$) to dictate the temporal growth rate, while the gyroscopic damping ($\beta$) independently tunes the wave's group velocity and oscillation frequency.

 This decoupling of temporal gain from wave kinematics enables novel phenomena.
 By tuning $\beta$, the travel time of a wave packet through the amplifying medium can be controlled, leading to the key insight that slower-propagating waves accumulate greater net amplification due to prolonged exposure to the gain mechanism.
-Furthermore, we demonstrated that boundaries in finite systems can be functionalized to induce wave mixing.
-The parameter $\beta$ governs the efficacy of this mixing by controlling the transit time and attenuation of reflected waves, thereby enabling the selective amplification of distinct frequency components.
-These behaviors, predicted by our analytical models, were consistently validated by time-domain simulations.
+Furthermore, we demonstrated that boundaries in finite systems can be functionalized to induce wave {interference through divergent and convergent reflected waves.
+Specifically, the parameter $\beta$ governs the efficacy of this interference by acting as a switch to generate either diverging reflected paths (preventing interference) or converging paths (facilitating overlap) with varying growth rates, thereby enabling the selective mixing and amplification of distinct frequency components.} These behaviors, predicted by our analytical models, were consistently validated by time-domain simulations.

 These findings provide a versatile toolkit for programming wave behavior, with significant implications for the design of active metamaterials.
-The ability to independently manage gain, group velocity, and frequency offers a new paradigm for engineering systems with on-demand functionalities, including advanced unidirectional amplifiers, reconfigurable vibration isolators, and acoustic diodes.
+The ability to independently manage gain, group velocity, and frequency offers a new paradigm for engineering systems with on-demand functionalities, including advanced unidirectional amplifiers, and reconfigurable {acoustic and vibration isolators}.

 Future research could explore experimental realization of this model, potentially through active electronic circuits or feedback-controlled mechanical systems.
 A compelling direction exploration of topological features and bulk-boundary correspondence in these lattices and their extension to higher dimensions.
 Finally, investigating the influence of disorder, nonlocality~\citep{rosa2020dynamics}, and nonlinearity~\cite{Veenstra2024} on these systems remains a rich area for exploration, promising to uncover more complex spatiotemporal wave dynamics.